timeplus-io/proton/README.md

 ### ⏩ What's next?
 To see more examples of using Timeplus Proton, check out the [examples](https://github.com/timeplus-io/proton/tree/develop/examples) folder.

-To access more features, such as sources, sinks, dashboards, alerts, and data lineage, create a workspace on [Timeplus Cloud](https://us.timeplus.cloud) or try [Timeplus Enterprise](https://www.timeplus.com/product#selfhosted) locally.
+To access more features, such as sources, sinks, dashboards, alerts, and data lineage, try [Timeplus Enterprise](https://www.timeplus.com/product) locally or create a workspace on [Timeplus Cloud](https://us-west-2.timeplus.cloud).

 What features are available with Timeplus Proton versus Timeplus Enterprise?